tosinibrahim96/apparent_dev/content/posts/2020-04-20-js-samurai-s1e2.md

 fullscreen: false
 ---

-You can check out episode 1 of this series [here](https://www.apparentdev.com/journey-of-a-javascript-samurai-s01-e01/) 😉.
-We talked about the relationship between Javascript & Java, Relationship between ECMAScript & Javascript, Javascript environments, and how their APIs are different from the core Javascript language and finally the Programming Paradigms used in Javascript.
-It's a great one, trust me 🤞🏽.
+In the previous episode, we talked about the relationship between Javascript & Java, Relationship between ECMAScript & Javascript, Javascript environments and their APIs and how they are different from the core Javascript language.
+We rounded up that episode with the Programming Paradigms used in Javascript It's a great one, trust me 🤞🏽.
+Check it out [here](https://www.apparentdev.com/journey-of-a-javascript-samurai-s01-e01/) 😉

 ## Lets move 🚀